grace-n-smith/Surface-to-Volume-Scaling/README.md

 # Surface-to-Volume-Scaling
-A MATLAB wokflow for analyzing cell line profiles in light microscopy images.
+A MATLAB wokflow for analyzing cell line profiles in light microscopy images for quanitfying amount of cell membrane relative to size.
 The code is to be compiled in four modular parts.

 ## read_dv.m
 Reads every DeltaVision image in specified folder and identifies possible cells using built-in 'TwoStage' method.